Bar grip: Replacement

 Bar grips were replaced on light vehicles such as Land Rovers and Jeeps in the 1970s, although they remained on heavy trucks.
 This was due to the faster speeds likely for light vehicles and the bar grip's poor tarmac performance.
 Developments in tyres, particularly the development of radial-ply tyres, also permitted a multi-purpose tyre that performed well both on and off-road.

-The usual military replacement for a bar grip tyre today is now a pattern like the Michelin XZL or 'NATO Pattern'.
+The usual military replacement for a bar grip tyre today is now a pattern like the Michelin XCL or 'NATO Pattern', later the XZL.
 This consists of large solid rubber blocks, of similar size to the bar grip bars.
 These blocks are arranged in crosswise bars of three blocks, so that there is now good water clearance between blocks, both radially and axially.
 As the blocks are still large though and unsiped, water clearance from the block surface is still poor and the tyres still have a risk of aquaplaning on wet tarmac, compared to a typical road tyre.
 This pattern is also directional and so wheels should be mounted as either left-side or right-side.